 Status: completed project.

 The iatrosophia (Greek ‘medical wisdom’) are a type of historical medical texts in Greek which contain recipes and therapeutic advice.
-The texts developed in hospitals of the Byzantine Empire where they served as handbooks for the daily medical practice.
-Later examples originating from the times of the Ottoman Empire were mainly produced in Greek Orthodox monasteries in today’s Greece and Turkey as well as on Cyprus.
+Earliest examples were developed in the health care environment of the Byzantine Empire around the 10th century.
+Later examples originating from the times of the Ottoman Empire were mainly produced in Greek Orthodox monasteries in today’s Greece, Turkey and Cyprus.
 During this period several of these monasteries had dedicated premises for the nursing of the sick.
 In these monastic ‘hospitals’ monks or nuns prepared remedies based on the iatrosophia texts and dispensed them to their patients.

-This research contributes not only to a better understanding of the development of herbal medicines in the Eastern Mediterranean but also highlights the suitability of the iatrosophia texts as a potential source for natural product research and has a share in documenting local systems of plant knowledge.
+This research contributes to improve our understanding of the development of herbal medicines in the Eastern Mediterranean and has a share in documenting local systems of plant knowledge.
 It also highlights the potential of ancient knowledge for the development of new health care solutions.

 - Lardos A., Prieto J., Heinrich M. (2011).
 Resins and gums in historical iatrosophia texts from Cyprus – a botanical and medico-pharmacological perspective.
 Frontiers in pharmacology 32 (2), 1-26.